Sebastian-Jensen1/PDDLSyntaxSimplifier/README.md

-# P4
-Software P4 Project
+BSc AAU CPH Software Semester 4 Project
 OCaml Compiler, adding extra functionality to PDDL with :grid syntax to make PDDL with a lot of places less time-intensive and repetitive.
 WE DID NOT MAKE PDDL, RATHER THE :grid SYNTAX EXTENSION.